 Bradford UNESCO City of Film is based at the University of Bradford, a technology university with over 50 years of cutting-edge research experience.
 Research here is ranked in the top 50 in the UK (HEFCE, 2014) for research quality with three quarters being classed as either world-leading or internationally excellent.

-Please see below for suggested areas activity within the institute which will be developed over time with a range of partners
+Please see below for suggested areas activity within the institute which will be developed over time with other UNESCO Creative Cities and a range of partners

 Suggested activity areas